guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 Turning on the Xgimi Titan Noir projector requires use of the original Xgimi remote wake token.
 This translator can acquire that token by sniffing your original remote with the ESP32.

-Optionally, you can performa a more tedious, manual capture of your remote's wake token.
+Optionally, you can perform a more tedious, manual capture of your remote's wake token.
 Then, process that hexadecimal sequence into a secrets.yaml file.
 It is much easier to skip that process and let the translator ESP32 sniff and capture the wake token.

 ## What You Will Accomplish
 Getting the translator to work requires you to...